-Challenge: Build trusting relationships between researchers and emergency responders before disasters.
+Challenge: Build trusting relationships between researchers and emergency responders prior to disasters.

-The NPS and the NIMS recognize that all emergencies are local, and Federal response efforts follow and support local, regional, and State response.
+Both the NPS and the NIMS recognize that all emergencies are local, and Federal response efforts follow and support local, regional, and state response.
 Every effort is made to ensure that disasters are managed at the lowest possible geographical, organizational, and jurisdictional level.
 It is also intended, however, that Federal S&T capabilities be brought to bear to assist in events at any level when they can improve disaster outcomes.

-In the throes of a crisis, State, local, Tribal, and territorial EM officials often reach out for advice and assistance to those Federal officials with whom they have preexisting working relationships.
-Often, these are State emergency managers, FEMA regional officers, and (or) regional officers from other agencies who, in turn, have relationships or familiarity with the capabilities of Federal S&T personnel and offices.
-Establishing trust, as well as administrative protocols to effectively incorporate S&T into disaster response in a timely fashion in advance, is key to providing responders with needed information for decision making and situational awareness as quickly as possible.
-Because of this inherent reliance on personal networks during a disaster, researchers and emergency responders need to build trusting relationships before these events occur to effectively conduct research and use technical information in disaster-affected areas.
+In the throes of a crisis, state, local, tribal, and territorial emergency management officials often reach out for advice and assistance to those Federal officials with whom they have pre-existing working relationships.
+Often, these are state emergency managers, FEMA regional officers and/or regional officers from other agencies who, in turn, have relationships or familiarity with the capabilities of Federal S&T personnel and offices.
+Establishing trust, as well as administrative protocols to effectively incorporate S&T into disaster response in a timely fashion in advance, is key to providing responders with needed information for decision-making and situational awareness as quickly as possible.
+Because of this inherent reliance on personal networks during a disaster, researchers and emergency responders need to build trusting relationships before these events occur in order to effectively conduct research and use technical information in disaster-affected areas.
 These relationships can exist at multiple levels, from the local researcher and local emergency responder up through the wider response system and S&T policy-level discussion promoted by this document.